google/mount-zip/README.md

 [FUSE file system](https://en.wikipedia.org/wiki/Filesystem_in_Userspace), which can then be explored and read by any application.

+**mount-zip** aspires to be an excellent ZIP mounter.
+It starts quickly, uses little memory, decodes encrypted files, and provides on-the-go decompression and caching for maximum efficiency.

 The mount point should be an empty directory.
-If the mount point doesn't exist yet, **mount-zip** tries to create it first.

-If no mount point is provided, **mount-zip** tries to create one in the same directory as the ZIP archive.
+If the mount point doesn't exist yet, **mount-zip** creates it first.
+If no mount point is provided, **mount-zip** creates one in the same directory as the ZIP archive.

 # OPTIONS